copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - New function can_slime_with_unchanging(), which determines whether you have a certain form of unchanging that should not impede turning to slime (such as polyinit mode).
+- New function faulty_lifesaver(), which unifies the logic for deciding when an amulet of life saving will fail.